haeuslerjulius/haeuslerjulius.github.io/philosophy.md

 ### How I Search To Apply It
 - Build systems that replace  repetition with design
 - Measure progress in independence, not approval
-- Teach others what I learn to scale clarity and patience
+- Teach others what I learn to scale clarity and patience   xxx